Skip to main content

 National Science Foundation As the Subcommittee on Open Science moves forward, the National Science Foundation co-chair, in coordination with other co-chairs and participating agencies, should take steps to fully implement leading practices that enhance and sustain collaboration.
 (Recommendation 37)

-NSF concurred with GAO's November 2019 recommendation and has taken steps to implement it.
-According to information NSF provided in December 2021, the subcommittee was undertaking interagency efforts to address issues associated with public access to federally funded research results, including certain areas GAO identified as presenting challenges to public access plan implementation in the November 2019 report.
-In August 2022, the subcommittee released a new charter that outlines its functions, its member agencies including co-chairs, and identifies certain activities that may be needed to implement its functions such as convening meetings and gathering input from stakeholders.
-However, the charter does not fully address the three leading practices GAO evaluated in the 2019 report.
-For example, the charter does not discuss how the results of the subcommittee's collaborative efforts will be monitored, evaluated, and reported.
-In February 2023, OSTP provided additional information on the subcommittee's efforts including identifying the focus areas of the subcommittee's six subgroups and detailing the subcommittee's current agency members.
-However, it is not yet clear from the information provided how the subcommittee is fully implementing certain practices GAO evaluated, such as defining and articulating common outcomes and developing mechanisms to monitor, evaluate, and report on results.
-Further, in March 2023, NSF provided an update indicating that the subcommittee's efforts are guided by a workplan that includes linkages between actions and deliverables but did not provide documentation of the workplan.
-GAO will continue to collect and evaluate additional information to determine the extent to which these steps incorporate leading practices for interagency collaboration GAO has identified.
-By taking steps to fully implement the relevant leading practices GAO has identified, the subcommittee and its member agencies could better marshal their collective efforts to address common public access plan implementation challenges that agency officials and stakeholders identified.
+NSF concurred with GAO's November 2019 recommendation and took steps to implement it.
+According to information NSF provided in December 2021, the subcommittee was undertaking interagency efforts to address issues associated with public access to federally funded research results.
+Additionally, since 2019, OSTP provided information at several points on steps taken by the subcommittee to address issues associated with public access to federally funded research results, including certain areas GAO identified as presenting challenges to public access plan implementation.
+In February 2023, OSTP provided information on the subcommittee's efforts including identifying the focus areas of the subcommittee's six subgroups and detailing the subcommittee's current agency members and roles.
+In February and March 2024, OSTP provided additional information on how the subcommittee is fully implementing other practices GAO evaluated, including defining and articulating common outcomes and developing mechanisms to monitor, evaluate, and report on results.
+For example, OSTP cited the creation of a public facing website as a mean of providing information on agencies' public access achievements and related coordination efforts.
+By taking steps to fully implement the leading collaboration practices GAO has identified, OSTP and the subcommittee member agencies will be better able to effectively marshal their collective efforts to support public access to research results.

 Full Report